-One particularly important questions is, of course, how to tell whether the doodle on the napkin is actually by Picasso, or if someone is trying to profit from making you believe that it is.
-To date, the authenticity of an object — when there is no one currently alive who bore witness to its manufacture — is determined in many sectors by experts.
-As consumers, we are told that the opinions of these experts can be trusted due to their reputation in the field, gained from years of experience in dealing with a particular class of object.
+One particularly important questions is, of course, how to tell whether the doodle on the napkin is actually by Picasso, and not by someone trying to profit from making you believe that it is.
+Today, the authenticity of an object — when there is no one currently alive who bore witness to its manufacture — is determined in many sectors by experts.
+As consumers, we are told that the opinions of these experts can be trusted due to their reputation in the field, gained from years of experience.
 But even the most knowledgeable expert can make a mistake, or a charlatan may attempt to pose as an expert.
-And when this happens, apart from some damage to the expert’s reputation, the buyer often has little to no recourse to compensation for the error or misleading information.
+And when this happens, apart from some damage to the expert’s reputation, the buyer often has little to no means of seeking compensation for the error or misleading information.

 The smart contracts contained in the Mattereum Asset Passport provide a solution to this asymmetric dynamic.
-Expert opinions regarding all aspects of an object are still sought and gathered together, but with an added layer of protection for buyers in the form of indemnities which must be signed by anyone providing such an opinion.
-Furthermore, experts must put some skin in the game, in the form of a sum of money which they are bound to pay out if their statement turns out to be false.
+Expert opinions regarding all aspects of an object are still sought and gathered together, but they are supported by indemnities which must be signed by anyone providing such an opinion.
+So by making experts put some skin in the game in the form of a sum of money which they are bound to pay out if their statement turns out to be false, we add an extra layer of protection for buyers and and extra layer of deterrence for fraud.
 So if an assertion made about an object is found to be untrue, the buyer is compensated: it’s true, or you can sue.

 So, how do we do it?

 To show how all this works, let’s follow an object through the process of receiving a Mattereum Asset Passport.